 - Try workamping.
 Workamping (aka “Work Camping”) simply means working for your campground host in exchange for free rent and/or an income when living in an RV.
 Personally, Kayla and I hated it, but we’re very entrepreneurial and hate being confined.

-- Become a virtual assistant.
+virtual assistant.
 Being a VA is an amazing way to make money from anywhere with a laptop and an internet connection.
 In fact, Kayla and I just hired a VA to help us grow our business, and she lives in Madrid, Spain!
 (In case you didn’t know, a VA is basically someone who helps a business owner with various admin tasks from answering emails to gathering data, booking events, managing projects, and more.
 It’s very versatile!)

 - Get a remote job.
 With remote work, you can do everything from acting to writing blog posts, creating online courses, consulting, and more!